nicolasLepy/StadiumSimulator/README.md

 ## To do
 - Environment
 	- Stadium model
-	- Tickets management
+	- Tickets management / category

 - Agents
 	- Stadium entrance
 		- Agent in groups
-		- Chose right door
+		- Choose right door
+		- Ask to ticket office for other category if no ticket
+		- Quit stadium if no ticket
 		- Sit
 	- Half-time
 		- ?